genepi-freiburg/metaGWASmanager/README.md

 I) ***09_GWAS_QC_multistudies.sh***

-By combining the summary statistics from GWAS QC (***qc-stats.csv***) and the results of positive controls analysis (***positive-controls.csv***) across all participating studies, CA will perform a final checking process.
+By combining the summary statistics from GWAS-QC (***qc-stats.csv***) and the results of positive controls analysis (***positive-controls.csv***) across all participating studies, CA will perform a final checking process.
 A set of relevant items will be checked, including:  wrong genomic build, allele switches and swaps, missing data, file and number formatting issues, unaccounted inflation, and wrong transformations, among others.

-metaGWASmanager provides a script (***09_GWAS_QC_multistudies.sh***), which automatically evaluates the list of potential problems mentioned above.
+MetaGWASmanager provides a script (***09_GWAS_QC_multistudies.sh***), which automatically evaluates the list of potential problems mentioned above.
 For its execution, CA will require the previously edited ***consortium-specifics.R*** plug-in, located in the *pheno_generation* folder.
 It supplies a tolerance table establishing the thresholds to apply at each verification stage based on the different phenotypes and covariates to be tested.

 Command line to run: